-The District will maintain adequate communications equipment to implement this emergency plan.
+The District will maintain adequate communications equipment to implement this Plan.
 This section identifies equipment and/or systems available for communications,

-- 1) Between District staff, contractors, and other staff working under District supervision
+- 1. Between District staff, contractors, and other staff working under District supervision

-- 2) With other public agencies operating within the District
+- 2. With neighboring reclamation districts

-- 3) With neighboring reclamation districts
+- 3. With the SJOA EOC

-- 4) With the SJOA EOC
+- 4. With the State Flood Operations Center

-- 5) With the State Flood Operations Center
+- 5. With other public agencies operating within the District